abdulqshabbir/code-wars/README.md

 Learned how to do a binary search recursively to solve the problem.

 ## Lessons Learned from perfectSquare
 Learned that the naive approach runs in O(sqrt(n)) where you try to find the square of numers from 1 ... n and stop when the square equals num or is larger.
-However, a binary search, where we find the middle number from 1 ... n and see if its square is equal to one lets us eliminate half the numbers in each iteration, therefore running in O(logn) time which is faster.
+However, a binary search, where we find the middle number from 1 ... n and see if its square is equal to num lets us eliminate half the numbers in each iteration, therefore running in O(logn) time which is faster.

+## Lessons Learned from removeDuplicates
+Learned that if given a sorted array with duplicate values and asked to remove duplicates we can use a two pointer approach to solve the problem.
+One pointer is used to keep track of an "empty" slot for inserting new unique values, the other pointer runs through the array and anytime there is a unique value (prev val !== val) it can insert the unique value into the empty slot.